quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-frame-grabber.md

 ![TfL frame grabber](../image-processing/images/tfl-frame-grabber-pipeline-segment.png)

+The key ideas on this page:

+* Using computer vision library to extract frames from a video file
+* Publishing time series data
+* Publishing binary data
+* Using the Quix Data Explorer to examine raw message format

 ## What it does

 The key thing this service does is extract frames from the TfL video file.
 By default the frame grabber grabs one frame in every 100, which is typically one per five seconds of video.
 This is done using the [OpenCV](https://opencv.org/){target=_blank} Python library.